 Do not travel if you don’t have to.
 If you do, you’re best to go on foot or by bike.
 That’s because the street lighting and traffic lights won’t be working.
 Make extra-sure that you can be seen on the street with hi-vis jackets, clothing that has reflective strips or LED lighting for cyclists and pedestrians.

 KBC bank branches and ATMs will be closed during any power cuts in their area.
 All security measures will, of course, remain operational.
-For urgent matters, please contact your KBC Team on 016 43 29 15.
+For urgent matters, please contact KBC Live.